TheDuckFrederik/2-SMX-24-25-ESP/M7/UF1/DNS/VM/DNS VM README.md

 # Hades
-Hades will be the main VM that will act as a server.
+Hades will be the main VM that will act as the DNS server.